Wi-Fi HaLow vs Wi-Fi vs RF Modules: Selecting the Right Technology for Your Application

 Band Comparison

-• 2.4 GHz: Better penetration, more interference
+• 2.4 GHz: Better penetration and longer coverage with higher interference

 Wi-Fi HaLow (Sub-GHz Wi-Fi)